-- Diagnosis: Asperger's or similar autism spectrum profile is the primary condition
+- Diagnosis: Asperger or similar autism spectrum profile is the primary condition

-- Co-occurring conditions (e.g. significant mental health needs): will be reviewed on a case-by-case basis, but is/are not the primary diagnosis/es
+- Co-occurring conditions (e.g. significant mental health needs): will be reviewed on a case-by-case basis, but is not the primary condition

 - Client/family resources to fund program: see tiers and fees immediately below

 What are the different tiers of LifeNet service, and how much do they cost?

 Based on individual needs, resources, preferences, family involvement and other factors, eligible adults/families would be able to register for one of the three main levels of LifeNet service: